KCL Emergency Medicine Society

 Are you interested in a career in emergency medicine or prehospital care?
 Do you fancy racing through London on blue lights?
 Or do you simply want to improve your knowledge of common medical emergencies?
 King’s College London Emergency Medicine Society is the society for you.

 We aim to equip students with the skills, confidence and experience to be able to engage in critical care situations through the exploration of all aspects of emergency and prehospital medicine.

-EMS also runs a host of exciting and informative monthly forums, open to students from any medical discipline.
-At these forums we hear from a range of leading medical professionals in EM and PHEM, and also give PCP students the chance to present interesting cases they have seen on shift.
-Our annual conference gives students the chance to learn a range of important lifesaving skills and put these into practise through simulated scenarios and moulage.
+EMS also runs a host of exciting and informative talks, webinars and skills sessions, open to students from any medical discipline.
+At these talks we hear from a range of leading medical professionals in EM and PHEM.

 Find us on social media:

 Email: [email protected]